waapsdeveloper/nibtech-mv4/README.md

 * * * * * cd /path/to/project && php artisan schedule:run >> /dev/null 2>&1
 ```

 Remove any legacy crons that call the Refurbed commands directly—let the scheduler orchestrate cadence and locking so the server isn't hammered by overlapping jobs.
+The same guidance applies to the other long-running artisan commands (price handlers, refreshers, exchange rates, etc.); they now inherit the same scheduler guardrails, so one `schedule:run` entry is all you need.

 ## Back Market Pro (BMPRO) API integration